axze-az/cftal/README.md

 faithfully rounded (if mpfr rounds correctly).
 Tests for a  subset of the numbers for single and double precision show faithfully rounding compared to mpfr.
+The implemented special functions are fully tabulated for half and bfloat16 precision.

 Specializations for x86 processors with instructions set extensions up to AVX2 are implemented and tested.